vesk4000/bm/_posts/2016-08-23-profit-bitcoin-without-owning.md

 ---

 <h2>You Don't Have To Own Bitcoin To Profit From Them</h2>
 <p>Bitcoin is an incredible movement.
-This new crypto-currency has caught the attention of many, and for good reason.
+This new crypto-currency has caught the attention of many and for good reason.
 Bitcoin is essentially a bet against central banks.
 A bet that financial markets will level themselves.
 But that's a different story entirely.
 <p>Today, we're going to talk about something I get asked quite a bit.
 That question is, “Do I have to own bitcoin to profit from the currency?”
 <p>The answer is no!
 Today, we'll talk about why bitcoin is actually a great asset for derivative investments like <a href="http://www.thebinaryadvisor.com/binary-options/">binary options</a>.
 <h2>Why Do I Get Asked This Question In The First Place</h2>